LxndrKrchvtsv/pizza-app/README.md

 Hello!
-This is a test mini app pizza delivery.
+This is the test mini app pizza delivery.
 It was created to showcase my skills.

 You can view the demo at: https://aleksandrusa96.github.io/pizza-app